stmorse/stmorse.github.io/_posts/2022-12-20-point-process-sim-2.md

 tags: [python, mathematics]
 ---

-In the previous post, we introduced basic concepts of the Poisson process, with a bent on experimentation and tinkering over rigorous math.
+In the [previous post](https://stmorse.github.io/journal/point-process-sim.html), we introduced basic concepts of the [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process), with a bent on experimentation and tinkering over rigorous math.
 In this post, we'll loosen or modify various assumptions of the basic process to create new, richer models.

 First, we'll allow the intensity to vary with time.
 Then, we'll reinterpret the process as happening in *space* instead of *time*.
 Then, we'll sort of combine the two ideas.
 Finally, we'll mention some other more complex ways to modify this model.
+Then, we'll have a beer.

 ## Non-homogeneous Poisson process